phpaulohenrique/phpaulohenrique/README.md

 ![Next JS](https://img.shields.io/badge/NextJS-05122A?style=flate&logo=next.js&logoColor=0d0d0d)

-Besides this I have learned how to have the discipline not to give up when things get complicated (and I have learned how to test my own code).
+Besides this I have learned how to have the discipline not to give up when things get complicated.
 Certainly I still have a lot more to learn, a lot more problems to solve, a lot more to develop and this is what makes me love coding.

 #### Connect with me